Plunder & Lightning: Edits

 When the film was broadcast in four parts for reruns in 1990, several short scenes were cut for time.
 Like with the Darkwing Duck pilot episode Darkly Dawns the Duck, these scenes were not restored when the pilot was released on the TaleSpin: Volume 1 DVD set on August 29, 2006.
-However, most of these edited scenes do appear in the four-issue comic book adaptation.
+These edited scenes do appear in the four-issue comic book adaptation.
 Some scenes were altered rather than cut, and others were not in the TV-movie version but were added to the four-part version.

 When TaleSpin began reruns on The Disney Channel in 1995, Plunder & Lightning experienced even more cut scenes which remained absent during its reruns on The Disney Channel and Toon Disney, but unlike the earlier cuts, these scenes were restored in the TaleSpin: Volume 1 DVD release.

 Comic book adaptation

 Plunder & Lightning was adapted into a four-issue limited series comic called "Take Off," which was published one issue per month between January and April 1991 by the Disney subsidiary W. D. Publications, Inc. as part of their Disney Comics line.